BillDietrich/fake_contacts_2/README.md

 * The phone-number template is a single value used for all contacts.
 Any character "n" in it will be replaced by a digit 0-9, derived from the contact's last name.
 The default format is ```+2134567nnnn```, which is intended to use an unassigned country code "21".
 You could delete the contents of this field if you wish, and no phone numbers will be generated.

 * The email-address template is a single value used for all contacts.
 Any string "FIRST" in it will be replaced by the contact's first name.
 Any string "LAST" in it will be replaced by the contact's last name.
 The default format is ```FIRST.LAST@example.com```, which is intended to be an unused email domain.
 You could delete the contents of this field if you wish, and no email addresses will be generated.

+* The postal-address template is a triple-value used for all contacts.
+Any string "FIRST" in the values will be replaced by the contact's first name.
+Any string "LAST" in the values will be replaced by the contact's last name.
+The default format is ```123 FIRST St``` ```New York``` ```NY```.
+You could delete the contents of any of these fields if you wish, and no postal addresses will be generated.

 ### Quirks